Congressional report says there’s an extremely high risk Temu’s supply chains have forced labor

 “American consumers should know that there is an extremely high risk that Temu’s supply chains are contaminated with forced labor,” the report said.

 Temu is owned by Pinduoduo Inc., a popular e-commerce site in China.
-It was launched in the U.S. last year and has grown in popularity by offering cheap goods, from apparel and home products, from China-based sellers.
+It was launched in the U.S. last year and has grown in popularity by offering cheap goods, from apparel to home products, from China-based sellers.

 The report is part of an ongoing Congressional investigation into products offered to American consumers that could be made with forced labor in China.
 As part of the probe, the committee sent letters in early May to brands Nike and Adidas, as well as Shein and Temu asking for information about their compliance with the anti-forced labor law.